espv/expose/README.md

 Use a virtual environment, and run `pip install numpy pyyaml`

 To execute the experiments from the paper, please clone this repository in the home directory, e.g., ~/, on three devices.
-The first device serves as the coordinator.
-The second as the "intel_xeon" server, and the third is the "RPI".
+The first device serves as the coordinator, the data source node and the data sink node.
+The second as the "intel_xeon" server, and the third is the "RPI," both of which run the system under test (SUT).

 Install Ansible on the coordinator machine, and add the following lines to /etc/ansible/hosts:
 [intel_xeon]